- SENATE LEAGUE

 - Concerns about your child’s behavior

-Issues Not Appropriate To Discuss With Coaches
+Issues Not Appropriate To Discuss With Coaches- Playing time

 - Team strategy